When is the next RAVEN BOYS book coming out?

 Will The Scorpio Races have a sequel?

 No. That’s the short answer.
 The long answer is maybe when I’m 60 and feeling very nostalgic, I will write something called RETURN TO THISBY that won’t be as good as the original, but will please both me and lovers of Scorpio.
 But like I said.
 It’ll be in 30 years.
 I wouldn’t hold my breath.
+I’d very much like to return to the world, but wouldn’t unless I had a very definite story to tell.

 What is your stance on fan fiction?